 Additionally, there are two exceptions when buying miles can be a smart move.
 The first is when topping off your account to position for a specific redemption.
 The second is when the price to buy points for a redemption is cheaper than paying for the same product outright.

-- You can receive a bonus of up to 100% when you purchase IHG points.
+- You can receive a 100% bonus when you purchase IHG points.

 - It may take up to 72 hours for the points to post to your account.